smart-social-contracts/kybra-simple-vault/README.md

 # Kybra Simple Vault

-A canister written in Python using Kybra that manages cryptocurrency transactions on the Internet Computer.
+A canister written in Python using Kybra with which:
+- Users can deposit ckBTC
+- The admin can withdraw ckBTC to specific addresses
+- Balance and transaction history can be queried

 **WARNING: This is not ready for production use yet and funds stored in the vault canister can be lost.
 Use at your own risk.**